ruizhang84/Android-team/Project1/ProjectPlan.md

 ##### *Activities Performed:*
 The System being developed should have the following standards:

-- System is to be built with Vanilla java 1.7/1.8  – must not make use of non-standard java libraries
+- System is to be built with standard Java version 1.7 (JDK 7)
+- System must not make use of non-standard java libraries
-- Program should be an application ie., it should have a main method and should be executable from the command line using the java command
+- Program should be an application i.e., it should have a main method and be executable from the command line using the java command
 - User should specify a file path they wish to be analyzed as a command line argument
-- User should be able to specify which delimiters count as sentence separators, using the flag –d, defaulting to period, question mark or exclamation mark may be even the comma or semi-colon
+- User should be able to specify which delimiters count as sentence separators by using the flag –d
+- By default, the delimeter is a period, question mark or exclamation mark.
+This may be expanded to include the comma or semi-colon
 - User should be able to specify a lower limit for word length using the flag –l defaulting to Lauren’s guess at what might be good. (words more than 3 letters)
 - Program’s output should be the average sentence length rounded to the nearest integer